 Airborne gravity provides a good first order estimate of sub-ice-shelf bathymetry.
-Despite the relatively high uncertainty (~100 m standard deviation) comparisons with different gravity inversion techniques, the location of ice shelf pinning points and new observational bathymetric data, indicate that the pattern of sub-ice-shelf bathymetry is well resolved.
+Despite the relatively high uncertainty (~100 m standard deviation) comparisons with different gravity inversion techniques, and new observational bathymetric data, indicate that the pattern of sub-ice-shelf bathymetry is well resolved.

-Thwaites Glacier is connected to Pine Island Bay to its east by a major trough >800 m deep and 20 km wide.
+- Thwaites Glacier is connected to the deep ocean by a major trough >800 m deep and 20 km wide.
 In contrast the grounding lines of the of Dotson and Crosson ice shelves are accessible through relatively narrow channels and thin sub shelf cavities.
 In the Thwaites, Dotson and Crosson region, areas of ice shelf which developed before and after 1993 form distinct populations.

-The most recently un-grounded areas are underlain by thin cavities (average 112 m) where the ice shelf base closely tracks the underlying bed topography.
+The most recently un-grounded areas are underlain by thin cavities (average 112 m) where the ice shelf base closely tracks the - 340 underlying bed topography.
 We propose that these systems represent a transient phase of ice margin development, which may act to slow future changes, which is indicated but not fully captured in present models.